-Generations and rollback
+Generations and rollback¶

 A generation is a single, numbered snapshot of a deployed stack's state.
 Every punix service deploy writes a new generation manifest and then flips a single symlink in one atomic operation.
-Rollback is "atomically flip back to the previous generation."
-Constant time, no re-evaluation, no rebuild, no fetching.
+Rollback is "atomically flip back to the previous generation": constant time, with no re-evaluation, rebuild, or fetching.

-The on-disk layout
+The on-disk layout¶

 For a stack named MyStack, deployed twice: